Last updated: April 26, 2023

 The goal of performing emergency CPR is to ensure the circulation of oxygen-rich blood to the brain.
 This action can help prevent brain damage or death from occurring.
 It is essential that both adults and children learn the basics of performing CPR.

-The reasons are evident once one learns some of the more common facts on CPR and how it can save lives.
-According to the American Heart Association®, 383,000 sudden cardiac arrests occur yearly in situations that are outside of a hospital setting.
+There are many reasons why learning CPR is important.
+According to the American Heart Association, 383,000 sudden cardiac arrests occur yearly in situations that are outside of a hospital setting.
 A majority of those take place in a home; however, 70 percent of people in the U.S. don’t know CPR or have forgotten how to do it.
 All parents of infants and small children should also learn how to do CPR so that they can take the appropriate action if their child or infant stops breathing.
 Acting swiftly often means the difference between life and death in any of these situations.